rocketwhale/Blissbook-Full-Stack-Software-Engineer/README.md

   - Replace the ID field in the people table with an image for the person. *High Priority*
   - Users can optionally filter the people table by who is in the audience for a published document. *Medium Priority*
   - Users can sort the people table by name. *Medium Priority*
-  - Display the metadata fields in the people table *Medium Priority*
+  - Display the metadata fields in the people table. *Medium Priority*

 ### UX/Styling